mansueto-institute/urban-isolines/README.md

 ## Demonstration

 Each function is demonstrated and used in a notebook page linked [here](https://github.com/mansueto-institute/urban-isolines/blob/master/City%20Dileniations.ipynb).
 The demonstration is used to study the top 30 cities in the US by size, and then later uses Raster Data to study the top 5 cities in Spain.
-Some of the useful functions are uploaded in the functions folder, and can be used in a more general way.
+Some of the useful functions are updated and uploaded in the functions folder such that they can be used in a more general way.

 ## Function List

+Can be found in the functions folder.

 #### Querying Functions
 - `get-isodata` : Wrapper function for Here API.
 Requires location coordinates, and has other optional parameters.
 (Store api key and code as here_api_key and here_api_code in a file called config.py)